top of page

 • using your picture space in an interesting way.

-I worked with a “growth mindset” approach and used growth mindset language in my classroom.
-I strongly suggest, if this is not familiar to you, to give it a look.
-Growth mindset is, as the name suggests, putting emphasis on progress not on specific outcomes in a specific time frame.
-My language in the classroom and on assessments is growth mindset based.
+Work with a “growth mindset” approach and use growth mindset language in your classroom.
+If this is not familiar to you, give it a look.
+A growth mindset, as the name suggests, emphasizes progress over specific outcomes in a specific time frame.

 The video below is Carol the “Growth Mindset” guru.

-In the long run it will help them to become more accomplished artists.
-Also, and more importantly will help them to accept that not every project is going to be a masterpiece and that is perfectly okay.
+In the long run, it will help them to become more accomplished artists.
+Also, and more importantly, helps them to accept that not every project is going to be a masterpiece and that is perfectly okay.

 Recent Posts